jamelachahbar-zz/azureprivatelinkdemo/README.md

 1. Check out the code

-2. Build an ACR if it doesn’t exist

-3. Create a mysql database for the backend

-4. Build the and test the code base
+2. Build the and test the code base

-5. Build the docker image and push to azure registry

-6. Publish Artifact (ARM template) to build the infrastructure (Linux container appservice) for the 3 stages
+3. Publish Artifact (ARM template) to build the infrastructure for the 3 stages

-7. Deploy docker image to DEV, STG and PRD stage
+4. Deploy to DEV, STG and PRD stage

-8. There is a destroy stage (Using pipeline approval).
+5. There is a destroy stage (Using pipeline approval).
 Click on it to review and approve to destroy the whole infrastructure built

 # Prerequisite: